Last Updated on 12 October 2024 by Cycloscope

 Gassho-Zukuri Houses

-Shirakawa-go has been declared UNESCO World Heritage Site in 1995 for its unique houses.
-They are called Kiritsuma-Gassho-Zukuri “prayer-hands construction”, with their slanting thick straw roofs that resemble hands joint in prayer.
+Shirakawa-go has been declared a UNESCO World Heritage Site in 1995 for its unique houses.
+They are called Kiritsuma-Gassho-Zukuri “prayer-hands construction”, with their slanting thick straw roofs that resemble hands joined in prayer.

 These houses are entirely built in wood and natural materials, without the use of nails, they are suspended on pillars resting on uncut stones.